 Don’t forget that it can be expensive to take your clubs with you when you fly abroad, so make sure you account for this when budgeting for your trip.
 Unless you’re wedded to your clubs specifically, it may work out cheaper for a shorter trip to rent clubs instead.
 Both courses will happily let you hire a full set of clubs for around 30 euros.

 You should also consider what would happen if something goes wrong while you’re away, and whether you might end up out of pocket.
 For a trip such as this, it’s worth looking beyond standard travel insurance options and taking out specialist golf insurance.

 Get golf insurance with SportsCover Direct

-Before boarding your flight to play both Lanzarote golf courses, make sure you have proper insurance in place for a golf trip abroad.
-After all, the unforeseen can easily have an effect, whether you get hurt while playing, your clubs are lost or stolen, your travel plans are disrupted, or if you accidentally injure someone else.
+Before boarding your flight to play both Lanzarote golf courses, make sure you have Golf Travel Insurance in place for a golf trip abroad.
+After all, the unforeseen can easily have an effect, whether you get hurt while playing, your clubs are lost or stolen, your travel plans are disrupted, or you accidentally injure someone else.